Bio-data-tricks/scRaman/README.md

 # scRaman
-How to Install R Kernel for Jupyter ?
+How to Install R Kernel for Jupyter ? please refer to https://www.youtube.com/watch?v=3_DZLHKlmGE